nvohra0016/nvohra0016.github.io/_portfolio/portfolio-1.md

 where $E_B$ [MWh] is the capacity of the battery.

-### Example: Arbitrage in wholesale electricity market
+### Example of arbitrage in wholesale electricity market

 We consider a basic scenario where a given battery performs arbitrage in the wholesale electricity markets: that is, it charges up when the electricity prices are low and discharges when the prices are high, thereby marking a profit.
 If $\theta_n$ [Rs/MWh] is the wholesale market price at time step $n$, then we wish to find the optimial solution to